How To Get A Home Equity Loan With Bad Credit: A Guide

 3. Calculate Your Debt-To-Income Ratio

 Debt-to-income ratio (DTI) is one of the most important factors for any loan.
-If you want to get a home equity loan, it’s necessary to understand what DTI is and how it’s calculated.
+If you want to get a home equity loan, it’s helpful to understand what DTI is and how it’s calculated.

 The less debt you have before getting your home equity loan, the more you could potentially take out, assuming you have enough equity.
 Keeping a low DTI could also help you if you’re on the edge of approval.